dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 Again, I don't think it's productive to look at individual papers.
 But we can look at *reviews* of all the evidence.

 Here, some judgment is required.
-If I type "review aspartame safety" into Google scholar, many of the papers that come up have several of the following factors:
+If I type "review aspartame safety" into Google scholar, many of the papers that come up have several of the following features:

 1. Paper is published in an obscure journal
 2. Authors are from obscure institutions
 3. Paper only engages with a tiny slice of the literature
-4. Paper just "doesn't look right"
+4. Paper just "doesn't look right" (e.g. has a serious grammatical error in the title)

 For full transparency, here are the papers I found less credible for the above reasons, given as hopefully-offense-minimizing numbers: [1](https://doi.org/10.1007/s10616-013-9681-0) [2](https://doi.org/10.3923/pjbs.2018.127.134) [3](https://doi.org/10.4103%2F0976-500X.85936) [4](https://doi.org/10.1080/1028415X.2017.1288340) [5](https://pubmed.ncbi.nlm.nih.gov/29038387/) [6](https://www.researchgate.net/profile/Ab-Naik/publication/360642412_Aspartame_Effects_and_Awareness/links/62949ea76886635d5cae8511/Aspartame-Effects-and-Awareness.pdf) [7](https://doi.org/10.3390/nu13061957) [8](https://doi.org/10.1093/nutrit/nux035).
 Note that many of these *do* suggest health concerns with aspartame, but I am discounting their conclusions because I don't think they are credible.
-If *you* don't trust *me*, you should definitely look at those papers yourself.
+If *you* don't trust *me*, you should look at those papers yourself.
 I have linked (here or below) everything I found that was published after the year 2000 and claimed to be a review of aspartame.

 ### Butchko et al.